brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > A function definition whose _function-body_ is of the form `= default ;` is called an _explicitly-defaulted definition_.
 A function that is explicitly defaulted shall
 >
-> - be a <ins>prospective</ins> special member function or a comparison operator ([expr.spaceship], [expr.rel], [expr.eq]), and
+> - be a <ins>prospective</ins> special member function <ins>([10.3.3])</ins> or a comparison operator ([expr.spaceship], [expr.rel], [expr.eq]), and
 > - not have default arguments.

 Insert into 9.4.2 [dcl.fct.def.default], paragraph 5:

-> Explicitly-defaulted functions and implicitly-declared functions are collectively called _defaulted_ functions, and the implementation shall provide implicit definitions for them ([class.ctor] [class.dtor], [class.copy.ctor], [class.copy.assign]), which might mean defining them as deleted. <ins>A defaulted prospective special member function that is not a special member function shall be defined as deleted.</ins> A function is _user-provided_ if it is user-declared and not explicitly defaulted or deleted on its first declaration.
+> Explicitly-defaulted functions and implicitly-declared functions are collectively called _defaulted_ functions, and the implementation shall provide implicit definitions for them ([class.ctor] [class.dtor], [class.copy.ctor], [class.copy.assign]), which might mean defining them as deleted. <ins>A defaulted prospective special member function ([10.3.3]) that is not a special member function shall be defined as deleted.</ins> A function is _user-provided_ if it is user-declared and not explicitly defaulted or deleted on its first declaration.

+Insert into 10.3.3 [special], paragraph 1:

+> The default constructor ([class.default.ctor]), copy constructor, move constructor ([class.copy.ctor]), copy assignment operator, move assignment operator ([class.copy.assign]), and destructor ([class.dtor]) are special member functions. <ins>The prospective default constructors ([class.default.ctor]), prospective copy constructors, prospective move constructors ([class.copy.ctor]), prospective copy assignment operators, prospective move assignment operators ([class.copy.assign]), and prospective destructors ([class.dtor]) are <i>prospective special member functions</i>. </ins>

 ## Default constructor

 Change 10.3.4.1 [class.default.ctor], paragraph 1:

 > A _<ins>prospective</ins> default constructor_ for a class `X` is a constructor of class `X` for which each parameter that is not a function parameter pack has a default argument (including the case of a constructor with no parameters).
-If there is no user-declared constructor for class `X`, a non-explicit<ins> inline public</ins> constructor <del>having no parameters</del> is implicitly declared as defaulted (9.4). <del>An implicitly-declared default constructor is an inline public member of its class.</del> <ins>Such a constructor will have the form:</ins>
+If there is no user-declared constructor for class `X`, a non-explicit constructor having no parameters is implicitly declared as defaulted (9.4).
+An implicitly-declared default constructor is an inline public member of its class.
->
-    :::cpp
-    X()

-> <ins>A prospective default constructor is a _default constructor_ if</ins>
+> <ins>A _default constructor_ is a prospective default constructor such that</ins>
 >
 > - <ins>all of its constraints (if any) are satisfied, and</ins>
 > - <ins>it is at least as constrained as ([temp.constr.order]) every other prospective default constructor whose constraints (if any) are satisfied.</ins>